trilbybic9/hbpi/README.md

 # hbpi
-easy installer for handbreak on arm processors
+easy installer for handbrake on arm processors